We are open! Face to face appointments may be available for certain patients following a free risk assessment phone call.

 - Push down gently into the ball as you drag it inwards towards you and push it outwards away from you.

 So that’s it guys!
 A simple tweak to help you stay in the game if you’ve got hip pain and an alternative strategy to help tackle clicky tight hips.
 Remember if in doubt, get it checked out and subscribe to us on social media for more tips, tricks and offers from The Physio Lounge.
+You can also book for online or face to face consultations using our booking portal below.

 What Our Clients Say